I am a herdsman on a dairy farm in DeForest. I enjoy being there. They treat me like family.

 Today, Wisconsin’s $43 billion dairy industry is mostly made up of large farms that operate all day, every day, year-round.
 The work day starts before the sun rises and ends after sun sets in every type of weather, including rain, snow, blazing heat and subzero temperatures.
 The work of directing animals with commands, operating farm machinery and monitoring the milk pumping system requires training and skill.
 The wages start around $8/hour.

 A number of factors – including increased herd size on farms, declining rural populations, a very low unemployment rate, and changes in farm family culture – have led dairy farms to hire employees when once they relied more on family members.

 - The WHC offers free screenings of the film Los Lecheros, a carefully researched 20-minute documentary film that explores Wisconsin’s shifting landscape of dairy production and rising tensions over undocumented dairy workers.
 Screenings are followed by facilitated discussions.

-Like the immigrants and migrants who came before them, many Latinx Wisconsinites have made faith and religious institutions a central component of community life.
+Like the immigrants and migrants who came before them, many Latino Wisconsinites have made faith and religious institutions a central component of community life.
 In the 1920s, the Catholic Church served as a vital point of reception and incorporation for Milwaukee’s earliest Mexican arrivals.
-Today, while the majority of the Latinx population in the United States belongs to the Roman Catholic Church, the number of people within the Latinx community who identify as other denominations or who are unaffiliated with any religion is growing.
-Fifty-nine percent of the Latinx population in the U.S. noted that religion continues to play a ‘very important’ role in their life.
+Today, while the majority of the Latino population in the United States belongs to the Roman Catholic Church, the number of people within the Latino community who identify as other denominations or who are unaffiliated with any religion is growing.
+Fifty-nine percent of the Latino population in the U.S. noted that religion continues to play a ‘very important’ role in their life.

 "I am now able to support the Latino community working in a financial setting and to help them to achieve their goals, financially speaking."